ohansemmanuel/Understanding-Flexbox/08. Building a Music app Layout with Flexbox/readme.md

 ![catty-board](http://i.imgur.com/EYSoc5A.png)

-You may view it online [here](https://www.jsbin.com/)
+You may view it online [here](http://output.jsbin.com/wubudog/1)

 I've got a confession to make though.
-I've done something considered wrong by many, and that is, I've completely built the overall layout with flexbox.
+I've done something considered wrong by many.
+I've completely built the overall layout with Flexbox.
 For many reasons this may not be ideal, but it's intentional in this scenario.
-I intentionally want to point out a lot of "what can i do with flexbox" within one project.
+I want to point out a lot of "what can I do with flexbox" within one project.

-If you're curious as to when it's considered right or wrong to use the flexbox model, you may check out my article, [Flexbox is awesome but it's NOT welcome here](https://medium.com/@ohansemmanuel/flexbox-is-awesome-but-its-not-welcome-here-a90601c292b6#.zbf4msgoh)
+If you're curious as to when it's considered right or wrong to use the Flexbox model, you may check out my article, [Flexbox is awesome but it's NOT welcome here](https://medium.com/@ohansemmanuel/flexbox-is-awesome-but-its-not-welcome-here-a90601c292b6#.zbf4msgoh)

 I got that off my chest!
 Now I'm sure no one's going to yell at me after reading this.

 Everything in Catty Music is laid out using the flexbox model - this is intentional to show off what's possible.
 So let's get this thing built!

 As with any reasonable project, a bit of planning goes a long way sifting through inefficiencies.
 I'll take you through a planned approach to building the __catty music__ layout.

 So where do we start?

-Whenever building a layout with flexbox, you'd want to look out for what sections of your layout may stand out as flex-containers, so you may leverage the powerful alignment properties flexbox makes available.
+Whenever building a layout with flexbox, you should start by looking out for what sections of your layout may stand out as flex-containers.
+You may then leverage the powerful alignment properties flexbox makes available.

-Take a look at the finished layout again, and you'd see that you may have the overall containing body as a flex container (represented by the red border in the image below) and have the other sections of the layout split into flex-item (item 1 and 2).
+Take a look at the finished layout again.
+You may have the overall containing body as a flex container (represented by the red border in the image below) and have the other sections of the layout split into flex-items (item 1 and 2).

 ![initial-breakdown](http://i.imgur.com/u4ov0oJ.jpg)